nullvariable/gatsby-source-drupal-perf/README.md

 _NOTES_:

 - This is experimental feature in active development.
-APIs used for this feature are not yet stable - it can break while we iterate on API design (particularly when versions of `gatsby-source-drupal` and `Gatsby Live Preview` Drupal module are incompatible).
+APIs used for this feature are not yet stable - it can break while we iterate on API design (particularly when versions of `gatsby-source-drupal-perf` and `Gatsby Live Preview` Drupal module are incompatible).

 ### Preview Secret